 Yogsanas have a deeper considerable value in the development of the physical, mental and spiritual personality.
-But pure physical exercises only have effect on the muscles and bones.
+But pure physical exercises only have effect on the muscles Copyright © 2018, Scholarly Research Journal for Interdisciplinary Studies and bones.
 Aerobic means "with oxygen", and refers to the use of oxygen in the body's metabolic or energy-generating process.[5]